 Emma Stone is a big Mark Ruffalo fan.

-Ethan Hawke says the success of the movie has overwhelmed them, they surpassed everybody’s expectations.
+Ethan Hawke says the movie’s success has overwhelmed them; they surpassed everybody’s expectations.
 It’s the end of a 13 years job.
-He says he feels like a gentle pirate, feeling like they weren’t supposed to be here.
+He says he feels like a gentle pirate like they weren’t supposed to be here.
 I agree :)

-Clara Kyle, the wife of Chris Kyle is present to support American Sniper, where she appears as a character.
-It’s a movie which really opens up a dialog in the couples affected by war, she says.
+Clara Kyle, the wife of Chris Kyle, is present to support American Sniper, where she appears as a character.
+It’s a movie that really opens up a dialog in the couples affected by war, she says.

-widest brightest actors.
+, brightest actors.
 He sings to the movies.
-Anna Kendrick as Cinderella accompanies him.
+Anna Kendrick, as Cinderella, accompanies him.
 Jack Black joins in to create a rock moment.
 The 8 pictures nominated grossed more than 600 million $.

-Lupita Nyong’O presents the award for best supporting actor J.K.
+Lupita Nyong’O presents the award for best-supporting actor J.K.
 Simmons for Whiplash.
 Some people applaud standing.
-He thanks to his wife, Michelle Schumacher than to his children.
-Tell to your parents how much you love them.
+He thanks his wife, Michelle Schumacher, more than his children.
+Tell your parents how much you love them.

 Neil Patrick Harris has his predictions in a briefcase he put Octavia Spencer to watch.

 Liam Neeson presents The Grand Budapest Hotel and American Sniper.